- CLOSED TEMPORARILYFood:

 A major highlight of the Emirates First Class Lounge at Dubai International Airport Concourse A is the food and beverage offering.
 It’s an embarrassment of riches.
 Sit virtually anywhere and a server will quietly show up, ready to assist.
 If you prefer to browse the selection at your leisure, there are different buffet areas with an astonishing variety of cuisines and options.
 Emirates hits a home run on all counts: presentation, variety, taste, and quality.
 Healthy eaters will appreciate the fresh salads and juices, while travelers seeking to indulge will appreciate the hot dogs and ice cream.
 In between is a wide range of tasty international appetizers and dishes.
 The food is plentiful and constantly replenished, even in the middle of the night.

-You may also choose to sit in one of the two formal dining rooms for a complete cooked-to-order, restaurant style meal.
-The attention to detail is impeccable, with chilled glasses, French butter, and a menu that spans luxury (foie gras and accouterments), health, and comfort.
-Service is prompt and courteous and the facilities spotless.
+You may also choose to sit in one of the two formal dining rooms for a complete cooked-to-order, restaurant-style meal.
+The attention to detail is impeccable: expect wine pairings, chilled glasses, French butter, a bread basket, and a menu that should satisfy both the most discerning palate (foie gras is a staple of the First Class lounge) and the most voracious appetite (there’s a wide range of comfort foods and international fare.)
+Service is prompt, courteous, the experience almost disturbingly private outside peak hours.

 Should indulging involve tasting a cigar, you’re in luck.
 Emirates has taken the concept of a smoking room to a completely new level.
 Picture a luxurious, posh area with a private club feel: large and comfy couches, stained glass windows, and ornate ceilings.
 The target audience is definitely male, but the vibe still informal and relaxed.
 Just take a seat, and you’ll be presented with a selection of complimentary cigars.
 You may as well order a glass of whiskey too, because you can.

-Business travelers aren’t left aside: the lounge features two enormous, well-appointed business centers, with self-service computers and printers and meeting areas.
+Business travelers aren’t left aside: the lounge features two enormous, well-appointed business centers, with self-service computers, printers, and meeting areas.

 A specificity of Dubai airport is that it never shuts down, with flights departing all night and in the wee hours of the morning.
 The lounges are therefore open 24 hours a day.
 With this in mind, Emirates offers dimly lit slumber rooms with lounge chairs and day beds in an open layout with semi-private alcoves.
 Accommodations come with a pillow, blanket, and a side table with a bottle of water and eye shades.